Post

 Well obviously not, otherwise this article wouldn’t exist.

 • First of all, the decrypt_jar_128K method does not exist in DJI Fly.
+So I can’t unpack it statically.

 • Secondly, the DJI Fly unpacking lib comes with some heavily obfuscated anti-frida techniques.